BinLiang-NLP/InterGCN-ABSA/README.md

 ## Credits

-* Code of this repository heavily relies on [ASGCN](https://github.com/GeneZC/ASGCN), here, I would like to express my gratitude to the authors of the [ASGCN](https://github.com/GeneZC/ASGCN) repository.
+* The code of this repository partly relies on [ASGCN](https://github.com/GeneZC/ASGCN).
+* Here, I would like to express my gratitude to the authors of the [ASGCN](https://github.com/GeneZC/ASGCN) repository.